My Big Brother

 ~

-Chris wanted nothing more than to be a big brother.
+And more than anything else, Chris loved being a big brother.
 I remember this vividly from a young age.
-He loved Ryan and I with a passion.
+He loved Ryan and me with a passion.
 He was a big brother and wanted the world to know it.

 He loved deeply and out loud.
 Oftentimes EXTREMELY loud.
-And he thought of himself as our protector to the very end.
+He thought of himself as our protector to the very end.

-Like all brothers, we would get into fights as children.
+Like all brothers, we would fight as children.
 I’d get so fired up and go at him with everything I had.
 Fists flying.

 But his response to my fury was always gentleness.
 He would never lift a finger to hurt me, no matter my actions.
 No matter my words.